Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/worldgen.md

 Accepts:

 - An optional boolean which if true will place the feature at the exact center of any volcanoes, defaults to false
-- A number, in the range [0, 1], representing the distance from the center of a volcano that this position must be in order to generate.
+- A number, {% in_range 0,1 %}, representing the distance from the center of a volcano that this position must be in order to generate.
 1 is the maximum radius of the volcano

 ### .inSquare()